jdeast/EXOFASTv2/README.md

 Note 2: This code relies heavily on pointers and structures, so versions older than IDL 5.0 will never be supported.

 Note 3: EXOFASTv2 has been tried with GDL and does not work.
+Others have gotten close.
 If you're interested in making it work with GDL, please contact me.

 5) I have introduced a bug.
-Even if your problem is not a bug, if you've read the documentation, given it serious thought, and still can't figure it out, it's probably at least a failure in documentation.
+Even if your problem is not a bug, if you've read the documentation, given it some thought, and still can't figure it out, it's probably at least a failure in documentation.
 Send me an email.

 # Tips, Warnings and Caveats #